durgeshth/info_Durgesh/info.md

 # Some of my work
-- Drone Stabiliztion
+- Drone Stabilization
-- Gcode and how machines know where to go
+- G code and how machines know where to go
 - Emission spectrum of a tube light
 - Turbulent and laminar flow
 - Internship